genehemias/ShortWorkout/README.md

 - modularize/organize the javascript a bit better
 - splash a banner when the cycle is complete
 - add a counter that shows how many excercises are complete/total for the workout
+  - put it between the `exercise-prompt` and `exercise-name` elements
 - make the number of excercises configurable based on user input/setting
   - use a slider
   - within reason: minimum of 5, maximum of 25(?), default 7